 Admission to the PhD program is a highly selective process.
-The admissions committee selects seven students every other year that have:
+The admissions committee selects up to seven students every other year that have:

 A completed application includes:

 1) Personal statement of 7 to 10 pages that:

 2) Sample of Scholarly Writing - (not exceeding 25 pages) of a recent, single or co-authored work of scholarly writing that provides evidence of your capacity to think analytically and critically about a social welfare issue.
 The following are examples of appropriate submissions:

 3) Resume or Curriculum Vitae - include a list of publications and professional presentations.